STA205233/pGramsFC/docs/Installation.md

     `git clone https:/github.com/NevisNeutrinos/pGRAMSBalloon`

-    You don't have to build or install it.
+    You don't have to build or install it since it is header-only.
+The pGramsFC is Registered as the submodule of pGRAMSBalloon, so if you get pGramsFC from this repository, you don't need to do this.

 3. Install ANLNext